Through the years at First Christian Church of Danville, God has shown his faithfulness to the church and to his people.

 The first morning worship service at the new church on Lexington Road was held on September 8, 1968, with the official dedication on November 24, 1968.
 With a Colonial architectural style, the sanctuary could seat 650.
 The organ, from the Moller organ company, had 18 ranks with 1086 pipes located behind arched window frames in the front of the church.
 After several years, ground was broken for The Christian Life Center on the 150th anniversary of First Christian Church on November 21, 1993.
 The Christian Life Center provided a gymnasium/community dining facility with a seating capacity of 450, a walking track, and a community meeting room seating 50.
 It is vitally used throughout the week as well as on Sundays.

-On April 10, 2017, Rev. Joseph (Joey) Pusateri began as Senior Minister and continues to serve in that leadership position today.
+On August 23rd 2022, Rev. Colby Smith began as Senior Minister and continues to serve in that leadership position today.